-- (b) Form to Use When Filing Amendments to Lists and Schedules.
-An amended list or schedule should be filed on the same form on which the original list or schedule was filed. - (1) Amending pre-December 2015 Lists and Schedules.
-If the debtor is amending a list or schedule that was first filed prior to December 1, 2015, the debtor (1) should indicate the changes using the version of the form that was in effect prior to December 1, 2015, and (2) must attach the local notice of amendment cover sheet and affix his/her original signature to it.
+should indicate the changes using the version of the form that was in effect prior to December 1, 2015, and (2) must attach the local notice of amendment cover sheet and affix his/her original signature to it.
 See Vt.
-LB Form C ("Model Notice of Amendment"). - (2) Amending post-December 2015 Lists and Schedules.
+LB Form C ("Model Notice of Amendment").

+- (2) Amending post-December 2015 Lists and Schedules.
 If the debtor is amending a list or schedule that was first filed on or after December 1, 2015, the debtor must (1) indicate the changes on the version of the form that was in effect on the date the document as first filed, and (2) attach either Official Form 106Dec or Official Form 202. - (c) How to Amend Lists or Schedules.
 The entire page or pages that an amendment affects should be redrafted with the amendment redlined, underlined, or boxed in, and in such manner that the amended page(s) will be complete without referring to the page or pages that have been amended; it must be clear what the document originally stated and what changes have been made.
-When an amendment is submitted electronically and the submitting party uses the highlight function to indicate the amendment, the party should choose yellow highlighting to ensure the amendment continues to be easily identifiable if printed. - (d) Notification of New Creditors.
-The party making the amendment must serve a copy of the "Notice of Chapter [7, 11, or 13] Bankruptcy Case, Meeting of Creditors, and Deadlines" and the amended list or schedule on any new creditor or party in interest added and on any party or creditor whose claim or address was directly affected by the amendment, and promptly file a certificate of service with the Clerk. - (e) Mailing Lists.
+When an amendment is filed electronically and the filing party uses the highlight function to indicate the amendment, the party should choose yellow highlighting to ensure the amendment continues to be easily identifiable if printed. - (d) Notification of New Creditors.
+The party making the amendment must serve a copy of the "Notice of Chapter [7, 11, or 13] Bankruptcy Case, Meeting of Creditors, and Deadlines" and the amended list or schedule on any new creditor or party in interest added by the amendment, and on any party or creditor whose claim or address was directly affected by the amendment, and promptly file a certificate of service with the Clerk. - (e) Mailing Lists.
 If the debtor becomes aware of a changed address for any creditor or party in interest, or determines that it is necessary to add to or delete from a mailing list a name and/or address, the debtor must amend the mailing list as follows: (1) for an addition or change, include only the added or changed name and address in an amended mailing list; (2) for a deletion, place an "X" through the information to be deleted from the mailing list.
-The amended mailing list is to be filed together with a notice of amendment. - (f) Correcting Debtor's Social Security Number.
-Where the amendment is necessitated by an error in the debtor's social security number(s), the party filing the amendment must follow these procedures: - (1) If the error affects only the first five digits of the debtor's social security number, the debtor must:
+The amended mailing list must be filed with a notice of amendment. - (f) Correcting Debtor's Social Security Number.
+Where a debtor must amend a document due to an error in the debtor's social security number(s), the party filing the amendment must follow these procedures: - (1) If the error affects only the first five digits of the debtor's social security number, the debtor must: - (A) submit to the Clerk via paper copy (regardless of whether the case was commenced on paper or electronically) Official Form 121 along with either Official Form 106Dec or Official Form 202, reflecting the full and correct social security number, see Vt.
+LBR 5003-1(b); - (B) serve upon all creditors, the case trustee, and the Office of the United States Trustee the amended Official Form 121, reflecting the full and correct social security number; and